EijiGorilla/dropdown-package/README.md

 This typescript package is used to generate data using esri's feature layers in the object-array format for the application to 'react-select'.

-Just download index.tx in src folder as zip and use it (as of November 13, 2023). import fails
+Just download index.ts in src folder as zip and use it (as of November 13, 2023). import fails

 # Basic Configuration